Generation of massively entangled bright states of light during harmonic generation in resonant media: General formalism

-with $t_i$ some initial moment of time.
+where $\omega_{eg}=E_e-E_g$ is the transition frequency and $t_i$ is some initial moment of time.
 In stronger fields, these transition dipoles can acquire non-trivial time-dependence, e.g. through the time-dependence of the transition frequency $\omega_{eg}(t)=E_e(t)-E_g(t)$ which incorporates the Stark shifts of both states.
 We shall take advantage of this ubiquitous effect below.

-Addition of the couplings between different quantum states of light correlated to different dressed states of matter is central to turning what is usually a trivial evolution of the coherent states of all harmonics into an evolution generating non-trivial quantum states of multiple entangled harmonics.

-We now take advantage of the interaction picture, defining $|\chi_{g,e}(t)\rangle=e^{-i\hat{H}_F t}|\phi_{g,e}(t)\rangle$.
+We now take advantage of the interaction picture, defining $|\chi_{g,e}(t)\rangle=e^{-i\hat{H}_{_F} t}|\phi_{g,e}(t)\rangle$.
 With this substitution, we have